Aylur/ags/docs/guide/nix.md

 ## Using home-manager

-If you prefer the workflow of AGS v1, you can use the home-manager module.
+If you prefer the workflow of "configuring a program" instead of "using a library", you can use the home-manager module.

 :::